Wizard (Marvel Comics): House of M

-An alternate universe variant of the Wizard from Earth-58163 appears in House of M: Masters of Evil as a member of the eponymous group.
+An alternate universe version of the Wizard from Earth-58163 appears in House of M: Masters of Evil as a member of the eponymous group.

-JLA/Avengers

-The Wizard appears in JLA/Avengers #4 as a thrall of Krona.

 Marvel 1602

-A Jacobean-themed alternate universe variant of the Wizard from Earth-311 appears in Marvel 1602: Fantastick Four.
+A Jacobean-themed alternate universe version of the Wizard from Earth-311 appears in Marvel 1602: Fantastick Four.
 This version is the self-proclaimed "greatest scientist alive in the year 1602", leader of the Four Who Are Frightful, and husband of Medusa.

 Marvel Zombies: Dead Days

-A zombified alternate universe variant of the Wizard from Earth-2149 appears in Marvel Zombies: Dead Days.
+A zombified alternate universe version of the Wizard from Earth-2149 appears in Marvel Zombies: Dead Days.

 MC2

-A possible future variant of the Wizard from Earth-982 appears in Fantastic Five.
+A possible future version of the Wizard from Earth-982 appears in Fantastic Five.
 By this time, he has been confined to a hover chair, for which he blames Reed Richards.
 Seeking revenge, he forms the Wizard's Warriors to attack the Fantastic Five while he locates Richards.
 He eventually finds Richards' Negative Zone space station, only to be captured by its security system and placed in storage.